Shami statue: Details and clothing

-It is possible that the head and the body of the figure were crafted separately and put together in Shami, as the head is too small and made from a different type of bronze as to the rest of the statue.
+The left hand and the entire right arm are missing.
+However, a bronze arm was later found in Shami, believed to belong to the statue.
+It is possible that the head and the body of the statue were crafted separately and put together in Shami, as the head is too small and made from a different type of bronze as to the rest of the statue.